rhymeswithmogul/APRSMessenger/README.md

 Send-APRSAnnouncement `
 	-From GR8CLUB `
 	-AnnouncementID 'R' `
-	-Message "We will be providing communications for the road race on Sunday."
+	-Message "We will be providing communications for the road race on Sunday.
+Meet at the starting line." ` -Latitude -12.3456 -Longitude 78.90123
 ```

 ## Bulletins